onemorework/SiyuanWechatSync/README_en_US.md

 If you encounter any problems or have any suggestions during use, please provide feedback through the following ways:

-1. Submit an issue on GitHub
+1. Submit an [Issue](https://github.com/onemorework/SiyuanWechatSync/issues) on GitHub
-2. Provide feedback in the Siyuan Note forum
-3. Provide feedback through the Cloud Note Assistant public account
+2. Provide feedback through the Cloud Note Assistant public account by send "!反馈" message

 ## License